 Artificial reefs and other seafloor structures provide an oasis for dozens of species of gamefish.
 Hard fighting species like Cobia, Goliath Grouper, King Mackerel, Amberjack, Snapper, Barracuda and smaller reef species can be found hunting baitfish in these nearshore waters year round.
 Depending on target species and season, you can expect to use live or artificial bait to troll, cast, or bottom fish.
 These trips are ideal for taking the family out for a fun day on the water, but make no mistake, there are monster fish lurking in the shallows.
 From 300 pound Goliath Grouper, to surprisingly strong Triggerfish, nearshore trips are perfect for anglers who want to switch it up and catch a variety of fish, or target specific species.
 There is no telling what you'll hook up to!

-Offshore trips usually go more than 10 miles off the shore in waters deeper than 100 feet.
+Offshore fishing charters from Charleston SC usually go more than 10 miles off the shore in waters deeper than 100 feet.
 Generally, offshore fishing involves targeting a variety of trophy Pelagic species around deep structure or open water.
 Some trips require a couple hour commute out to the prime fishing waters, while others last for multiple days.

 A staple of Charleston deep sea fishing is the Wahoo fishing out of Charleston, SC.
 Battling a mature Wahoo is like trying to reel in a torpedo that continually changes direction.
 These streamlined predators commonly reach 3 to 5 feet long, weigh 50-80 pounds, and can swim up to 60 miles per hour- and Charleston offshore fishing offers an unbeatable opportunity to get after them!

 They're also one of the tastiest fish in the sea.
-Starting in the spring, Wahoo and other popular gamefish like Mahi-Mahi and the occasional Sailfish invade the deep waters off of Charleston.
-These fish are often caught while trolling at multiple different depths using outriggers, planing boards and artificial lures imitating baitfish or squid.
+Starting in the spring, Wahoo and other popular gamefish like mahi-mahi, tuna, and the occasional Sailfish invade the deep waters off of Charleston.
+These fish are often caught while trolling at multiple different depths using outriggers, planing boards and artificial lures imitating bait fish or squid.

 Our experienced guides use fish finding technology to pinpoint temperature changes over seafloor structure, which is a recipe for finding Pelagic beasts.
 They also love to hold up under large seaweed islands, often called "paddies" for protection and food.
 One of the most exciting things as an offshore fisherman is finding one of these floating oases and drawing out a massive gamefish.
 One well placed cast is all you need to land the fish of a lifetime!

-Book a reel deal Charleston fishing charter with Captain Experiences for the fishing trip of a lifetime!
+Book the best Charleston fishing charters with Captain Experiences for the fishing trip of a lifetime!
 Check out our Charleston, SC bay fishing and deep sea fishing prices and other info.

 And Yes- we can take large groups on our Charleston, SC yacht fishing charters!
-We also have Charleston charter boats with heads (restrooms) on board.
+We also have boats with heads (restrooms) on board.